 Joint Supervision Doctoral Grant

-MACECE announces the 2014 Joint Supervision Fulbright Scholarship for doctoral candidates (Doctorat d’Etat) at Moroccan universities.
-This program allows Moroccan doctoral candidates to pursue a year of study and research in America and provides them with an American Ph.D. co-supervisor.
-The Joint Supervision Scholarship is a Fulbright scholarship.
+MACECE announces the 2018 Fulbright Joint Supervision Scholarship for doctoral candidates at Moroccan universities.
+Applications are due December 15, 2017.
+The Joint Supervision Program allows Moroccan doctoral candidates to pursue a year of study and research in America and provides them with an American Ph.D. co-supervisor.

 Please consider the following: